Bridal or Shower Ideas to Guarantee Your Wedding Gift Will Not Be a Duplicate

 Your friends is getting married.
 You could get them a toaster, but last year when you gave another group of friends a toaster, so did four other people.
 This time, you want to give them a unique wedding gift that they will not soon forget, but how can you guarantee that you are not duplicating what others are giving?
 What special gift can you give that shows that you were thinking specifically about this couple and something that by the time your friends' first anniversary comes along, your gift will still be remembered as something from the heart?
 Here are five tips on how your wedding gift will be unique and memorable.

-If you're a quilter, you could make a wall hanging or quilt that matches with the couple's décor.
-If you do carpentry, metal crafting or wood crafting, these also translate into much loved wedding gifts.
-Imagine how pleased the couple might be with a plaque that they can hang outside their door which says "Welcome to the (Married name of Couple) Home Established (Day of Wedding)" or a beautiful handcrafted picture frame for their wedding photo.
+If you're a quilter, you could make a wall hanging or quilt that matches the couple's décor.
+If you do carpentry, metal crafting, or wood crafting, these also translate into much-loved wedding gifts.
+Imagine how pleased the couple might be with a plaque that they can hang outside their door which says "Welcome to the (Married name of Couple) Home Established (Day of Wedding)" or a beautifully handcrafted picture frame for their wedding photo.

-Sometimes you can put a number of little things together that are humorous together that will not only be practical, but also offers a little humor to the gift opening experience.
-For instance, a number of years ago, my parents gave as a gift a set of steak knives and a box of bandages.
+Sometimes you can put a number of little things together that are humorous together that will not only be practical but also offers a little humor to the gift-opening experience.
+For instance, a number of years ago, my parents gave my cousin a set of steak knives and a box of bandages as a gift.
 The couple loved it, because not only did they need those items, but they also got a good laugh in the process.

-You could, if you know that the couple wants to have children right away, give a box of disposable diapers and some Onsies.
+You could, if you know that the couple wants to have children right away, give a box of disposable diapers and some Onesies.

-With a little imagination, you too can add humorous situation to a couple's wedding gift-opening experience.
+With a little imagination, you too can add a humorous situation to a couple's wedding gift-opening experience.

-If the couple are not registered at any stores, and you don't know what to get them, find out what stores they frequent for housewares and get gift certificates for that store, put them into a humorous or sentimental wedding card and sign it.
+Also, if the couple is not registered at any stores, and you don't know what to get them, find out what stores they frequent for housewares and get gift certificates for that store, put them into a humorous or sentimental wedding card, and sign it.
 This is always a good option when you're buying something at the last minute.